shopsmart/clj-foundation/README.md

 * Easier serialization / deserialization in various formats.
 Currently supports binary and EDN formats.
 Optionally can use the template language to support substitution variables inside EDN files.
 * A let-map form similar to "let" that returns its names and values as a Map--for those times the values of subsequent keys in a Map depend on the values of prior ones.
-* Math extensions supporting mixed numbers.
-* Time conversions to/from milliseconds; convert milliseconds into a single days, hours, minutes, seconds value.
 * Simple named implementations of design patterns familiar to Java developers, particularaly Singleton.
-* An implementation of None from the Option pattern (named Nothing) that behaves like the identity value in many contexts.

 ### Leiningen coordinates